The following information was provided by the American Horse Council.

-Call them as soon as possible and tell them:
+Call them today and tell them:

-- Tell them RTP is a very effective, user-pay/user-benefit program and a proven success story.
+Tell them RTP is a very effective, user-pay/user-benefit program and a proven success story.
 It serves as the foundation for state trail programs across the country, facilitates healthy outdoor recreation, and helps spur economic activity in countless communities.

-If you have any questions please contact the AHC at (202) 296-4031.
+If you have any questions please contact the AHC.